Food Allergy

 Family history of atopy, prior allergic reactions, asthma, eczema, and exposure to common allergens (food, pollen, medication).

-Co-existing health conditions such as asthma, eczema, or other allergic conditions may compound the risk of developing Food Allergy.
+Co-existing health conditions such as asthma, eczema, or other allergic conditions may compound the risk.

 When to Seek Emergency Care